 Invoices

 Task 2.
-Shared Mobility Hub Vision, Amenities and Planning/Design Principles
+Shared Mobility Hub Vision, Toolkit and Planning/Design Principles

 2.1 Vision and Planning/Design Principles

 This task focuses on defining a Mobility Hub vision and summarizing key Planning/Design Principles.
 The white paper will incorporate elements such as project purpose, vision, intended outcomes, and mobility and design principles.
 The Planning/Design Principles will be based on input from City Staff, related transit agency stakeholders, and industry white papers.